rumpkernel/drv-netif-dpdk/README.md

 kernel TCP/IP stack components.
 The easiest way to obtain the rump kernel components is to use [buildrump.sh](https://github.com/anttikantee/buildrump.sh).
 The procedure is follows.

-Clone the buildrump.sh git repo.
+* clone the buildrump.sh git repo and run `./buildrump.sh checkout` there.
-Run `./buildrump.sh checkout`.
-Edit the parameters at the top of rumpcomp_user.c (e.g. interface port to be used) and both that and the Makefile in this repo to buildrump.sh `src/sys/rump/net/lib/libvirtif`.
+* in the `src` directory of this repo, edit the parameters at the top of rumpcomp_user.c, e.g. the interface port to be used.
-Run `./buildrump.sh`.
+* copy both files in `src` to buildrump.sh's `src/sys/rump/net/lib/libvirtif`
+  (you should overwrite the files already there).
+* run `./buildrump.sh`

 As a simple test you can use the trivial program in the `examples` directory of buildrump.sh.
 Add the necessary DPDK libraries to the